mongodb/mongo-cxx-driver/etc/ssdlc_compliance_report.md

 ## Known Vulnerabilities

 - Any vulnerabilities that may be shown in the links referenced above have been reviewed and accepted by the appropriate approvers.
-For detailed information, [C++ Driver - SSDLC Reports](https://drive.google.com/drive/folders/1q9RI55trFzHlh8McALSIAbT6ugyn8zlO) for release-specific reports.
+For detailed information, see [C++ Driver - SSDLC Reports](https://drive.google.com/drive/folders/1q9RI55trFzHlh8McALSIAbT6ugyn8zlO) for release-specific reports.